moaz-elesawey/py-cra/README.md

 ```sh
 $ python -m PyCRA --mode=flask --app_dir=app
 ```
+Here your have two options
+	- either you execute this command from outside your app directory like
+		- ./
+		- ../
+		- app/
+		- `$ python -m PyCRA --mode=flask --app_dir=app`
+	- or fron inside your app directory like.
+		- ./
+		- ../
+		- run.py
+		- `$ python -m PyCRA --mode=flask --app_dir=.

 replace the app with your application directory.

 #### Django Usage
 ```sh
 $ python -m PyCRA --mode=django --app_name=name
 ```
+Here you must be in your `BASE_DIR` or the directory where the `manage.py` lives. this is important so your application did not get messed up.
+**Make sure that you have create tha django app first before you execute the command.**

 replace the name with your django app name

 ## Help